 Learning about Self-Knowledge

-For over ten years Belsebuub ran a popular self-knowledge course, which people could participate in free of charge both online and in person.
+From 1990 to 2010 Belsebuub taught techniques for self-discovery in Europe, Australia, and the United States.
+He withdrew from all forms of public life in 2010.
+During the time he was teaching, Belsebuub ran a popular self-knowledge course, which people could participate in free of charge both online and in person.
 This course was a practical guide to self-discovery, the contents of which formed the basis of a popular book which was later revised, updated, and released as Searching Within.

 In his work, Belsebuub describes a variety of different techniques that can be used in the process of self-discovery such as practices to be aware of the present moment, to observe and understand our thoughts and emotions, to get rid of lower ego states, and to reflect back on the motivations for our actions over time.

 Many people having tried these practices have found they bring a lot of benefits, such as increasing the level of peace and happiness in daily life, helping to improve relationships, giving one the ability to overcome negative emotions and challenging behaviors such as addictions, and helping people to live more consciously and spiritually.

 You can learn more about the possibilities for self discovery these practices bring by reading the personal accounts on this site.